whitecube/nova-page/README.md

 #### Accessing the data in your views

-Retrieving the page's static values in your application's blade templates is made possible using the `Page` facade.
+Retrieving the page's static values in your application's blade templates is possible with the `get` directive or using the `Page` facade.

 ```php
 <p>@get('title')</p>